Reika Sakurai

-Reika Sakurai (桜井 玲香, Sakurai Reika), is a Japanese actress.
-She was a first generation member of the Japanese idol girl group Nogizaka46.
+Reika Sakurai (桜井 玲香, Sakurai Reika) is a Japanese actress.
+She was a first generation member of the idol girl group Nogizaka46.
 She was also the captain of the group before her departure.

 Biography

 Sakurai was born in her mother's hometown of Hakodate, Hokkaido, on May 16, 1994.
 Sometime later, her parents relocated and she was raised in Kanagawa Prefecture's, Yokohama City.

 Career

 In 2011, Sakurai auditioned for Nogizaka46 and was chosen as one of the first generation members.

 Her audition song was Happiness's "Kiss Me".
 She was chosen as one of the members performing on their debut single "Guruguru Curtain", released on February 22, 2012.
 She took the front position for Nogizaka46's second single "Oide Shampoo", released on May 2, 2012.
 In June 2012, she was appointed the captain of Nogizaka46.
 After graduating from high school, she studied sociology at college.
 In April 2013, she regularly appeared on the television drama Bad Boys J with other Nogizaka46 members.